jordanpotti/jordanpotti.github.io/_pages/home.md

 	What supply chains have the greatest impact on the org?
 	How does the company function?
 This is a loaded question, it includes culture, salary, hiring techniques, etc.

+### Disclaimer

+This is not a one size fits all, the matrix should be modified to fit the needs of your organization.

+This model is based on my limited experience working as a Red Team Operator, not from experience building and running Red Teams.